 'Shades of green are an increasingly popular choice for kitchens,' says Benjamin Moore's Helen Shaw.
 'At the centre point of the color wheel, green can adapt to both cool and warm schemes, working to tie varying hues together.'

 'Deep green is also effective in creating a natural, grounding feel in industrial, tech-heavy homes, working well to encourage a connection with nature.'

 'And as the two colors most regularly seen in nature, blue and green are the two colors which require our eyes to do little, to no, adjusting, which is perfect for creating a feeling of restfulness and harmony in chaotic spaces like the kitchen.'

 What colors go with a green kitchen?

-Green is exceptionally versatile, which means lots of colours go with a green kitchen.
+Green is exceptionally versatile, which means lots of colors go with a green kitchen.

 What are the most popular green colors for cabinets?

 There are so many different shades to choose from, but below are the most popular green colors for cabinets, according to experts...